Project Description

 Fox Squirrels

 Fox squirrels are Ohio’s largest squirrel.
 They are not native to the region but moved into the territory when deforestation became prominent.
 They do not like thick wooded lots.
-Fox squirrels spend more time on the ground than any of our other squirrels.
-They are found primarily in western Ohio where small agricultural lots break up forested land.
+Fox squirrels spend more time on the ground than other squirrels.
+They are found primarily in western Ohio, where small agricultural lots break up forested land.
 They are found in older suburbs with tall shade trees and little undergrowth.

 How To Get Rid Of Squirrels In Your Attic